MicrosoftDocs/cpp-docs/docs/c-runtime-library/tgmath.md

 # Type-generic math

-For C11 and later, the `<tgmath.h>` header, in addition to including `<math.h>` and `<complex.h>`, provides macros that invoke a corresponding math function based on the types of the parameters.
+For ISO C Standard 11 (C11) and later, the \<tgmath.h> header, in addition to including \<math.h> and \<complex.h>, provides macros that invoke a corresponding math function based on the types of the parameters.

-C run-time library math functions come in real and complex variants.
+C runtime library math functions come in real and complex variants.
 Each variant comes in three `flavors`, depending on the type of the argument: `float`, `double`, and `long double`.
+Because C doesn't support overloading like C++ does, each variant has a different name.
+For example, to get the absolute value of a real floating-point value, you'd call either `fabsf`, `fabs`, or `fabsl` depending on whether you are passing a `float`, `double`, or `long double` value, respectively.
+To get the complex absolute value, you'd call one of `cabsf`, `cabs`, or `cabsl` depending on whether you are passing a `float`, `double`, and `long double`complex value, respectively.

-For example, to get the absolute value of a real floating-point value, you`d call one of `fabsf`, `fabs`, or `fabsl` depending on whether you are passing a `float`, `double`, or `long double` argument, respectively.
-To get the complex (or norm, modulus, or magnitude) absolute value, you`d call one of `cabsf`, `cabs`, or `cabsl` depending on whether you are passing a `float`, `double`, and `long double`complex argument, respectively.
+\<tgmath.h> contains macros that simplify the selection of the right math function to call.
+The macros examine the type they are passed and then call the right function.
+For example, the `sqrt` macro binds `sqrt(9.9f)` to `sqrtf()`, whereas it binds `sqrt(9.9)` to `sqrt()`.
+If at least one macro argument for a generic parameter is complex, then the macro binds to a complex function; otherwise, it invokes a real function.

-`<tgmath.h>` contains macros that simplify the selection of the right math function to call.
-The macros examine the type that you pass them, and then call the right function.
-For example, the `sqrt` macro turns `sqrt(9.9f)` into a call to `sqrtf()`, whereas it turns `sqrt(9.9)`into a call to `sqrt()`.
+The type-generic macros in \<tgmath.h> allow you to write more portable code because you don't need to manage casting or selecting different function names depending on the type of argument.

-These macros are implemented using the C11 keyword _Generic, so they are portable.
+These macros are in their own header so that programs written using the `<math.h>` header won't break.
+So `double x = sin(42);` behaves as it always has when you include \<math.h>.
+Even so, most existing C programs are expected to be unaffected when the \<tgmath.h> header is included instead of \<math.h> or \<complex.h>.

-The following table lists the macros that are available and what they expand to:
+The following table lists the macros that are available in \<tgmath.h> and what they expand to.
+The following functions are not listed in this table because they don't have a corresponding type-generic macro as it wasn't clear how to make them safe without complicating type resolution:`modf()`, `j0()`, `j1()`, `y0()`, `y1()`, and `yn()`.

 |Macro  |Real</br>`float`  | Real</br>`double` | Real</br>`long double` | Complex</br>`float` | Complex</br>`double` | Complex</br>`long double` |
 |---------|---------|---------|---------|---------|---------|---------|